 Requests by GeoIP

-This Graph displays the top countries that are accessing content through your configured Engines.
-Mouse over each slice of the pie chart to view what country each represents.
+This Graph displays the top countries accessing content through your configured Engines.

 Bytes Saved By Image Format

-View the original filesize of requested images, vs the filesize of the images optimized through ImageEngine.
+View the aggregated original filesize of requested images vs. the filesize of the pictures optimized through ImageEngine.
 The information is presented according to the optimized file format.

 Requests By OS